saitamasahil/skyscraper/docs/CLIHELP.md

 Most of the options can also be set in the `/home/<USER>/.skyscraper/config.ini` file thus removing the need to type them on command line all the time.
 Check the config.ini doc [here](CONFIGINI.md) for more info on this.

-!!! tip "For RetroPie users"

-    If you've installed Skyscraper through the RetroPie-Setup script, it is recommended to create a symbolic link to the executable.
-Do this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
-This will allow you to just type `Skyscraper` when running it from command line.

 ### Programmable Completion

 From version 3.9.3 onwards Skyscraper provides Bash ++tab++ completion (aka